Title: Navy Sailmaster, War of 1812; Navy sail maker, Civil War

 Death Date: July 22, 1869

-He was a sailmaker by craft and was elevated to the rank of sailmaster on the Frigate Constellation on May 28, 1812.
-He was an observer of and participant in many historic military and diplomatic events in the 19th century.
+James Ferguson was in the U. S. Navy all of his professional career which began in the early 1800s and lasted through the 1860s.
+He was a sailmaker by craft and was elevated to the rank of Sailmaster on the Frigate Constellation on May 28, 1812.
+He was an observer of and participant in a number of historic military and diplomatic events in the 19th century.

 Sailmaster

 A sailmaker learned his trade by working in a three year apprentice program in a sail loft on shore.
 This usually started at age fourteen.
 During that time the apprentice would get free room and board, but no salary.
 Upon graduation he could work for either a civilian sail maker (and there were many in the Philadelphia area), a commercial ship, or the Navy.
+It was a tough, physical job.

 A ship leaving for sea typically carried two or three sets of sails (a set could be as large as 3/4ths of an acre).
+There were no machines, and all the cutting and sewing of the heavy cotton or linen cloth had to be done by hand.
+The sails had to capture as much wind as possible when the sails were unfurled.

+He also repaired the sails, making sure they were hoisted in port for drying to prevent mildew or rot.
+Storing the sails meant watching out for damage from insects and rats.
 The sailmaster on Navy ships was ranked as an officer, and he reported to the carpenter.

 Frigate Constellation

-Ferguson’s first assignment as a sailmaster was on the Constellation in May, 1812.
-The ship was launched in 1797 at a Baltimore shipyard.
-It was a 3 masted vessel with 48 guns, four decks (orlop, berth, gun, and spar), and was manned by 340 officers and enlisted.
-Late in 1812, it was dispatched to Hampton Roads, VA at the mouth of the Chesapeake Bay.
+James’ first ship, the USS Constellation, was launched in 1797 at a Baltimore shipyard.
+It was a three-masted vessel with 48 guns, four decks, and was manned by 340 officers and enlisted men.

 Second Barbary War

-The War of 1812 ended on February 18, 1815 with the signing of the Treaty of Ghent.
-In March, 1815 President James Monroe declared war on Algiers, one of the countries engaged in hijacking commercial ships for ransom.
+The War of 1812 ended on February 18, 1815 but, just one month later, President James Monroe declared war on Algiers, one of the countries engaged in hijacking commercial ships for ransom.
 If money was not paid they would kill the crew and/or sell them into slavery.
-Two squadrons of ships, including the Constellation engaged the Middle Eastern countries of Algiers, Tunis, and Tripoli (now Algeria, Tunis and Libya) and soon treaties of peace were signed.
-The Constellation returned to Hampton Roads in December, 1817.

 Sloop Peacock